buildbeaver/buildbeaver.github.io/docs/guide-to-dynamic-builds/jobs.md

 - **Env** (optional): specifies an environment variable that should be passed to commands that run within the Job when they are executed.
 The Env() method can be called multiple times to add multiple variables.

-The following methods are available to set properties on an environment variable.
+The following methods are available to set properties on an environment variable:

 - *Name* (mandatory): specifies the name of the environment variable to be provided to the Job.
 This can be referenced from within shell commands with name in ALL_CAPS.